Obviously (song)

 "Obviously" is a song by English pop rock band McFly.
 It was released as the second single from their debut studio album, Room on the 3rd Floor.
 The single itself features a cover version of Beatles single, "Help!", as well as the band's first recorded interview—part one of which can be found on CD2, with part two appearing on a limited edition 7-inch picture disc.
 The single was the band's second number-one single on the UK Singles Chart, where it stayed for one week.
 It also reached number 14 in Ireland.

 Lyrics

 The song is about the lead singer having a crush on a girl he knows is completely "out of [his] league".
 He really wants that girl, but he knows that he "never will be good enough for her".
 Even though he had given up and desperately wanted to ignore the fact, it was impossible to get rid of it.

-Tom Fletcher wrote the song about his ex-girlfriend (and now wife), Giovanna, whom he had recently broken up with.
-Giovanna had since started dating a police officer and Tom did not know if he would ever get back with her.
-For the lyrics, the policeman's job was changed to Marines to make him, in Tom's own words, "sound harder".
+Tom Fletcher wrote the song about his ex-girlfriend, Giovanna Falcone, whom he had recently broken up with.
+Falcone had since started dating a police officer and Fletcher did not know if he would ever get back with her (Fletcher and Falcone would eventually marry in 2012).
+For the lyrics, the policeman's job was changed to Marines to make him, in Fletcher's own words, "sound harder".